-I like rhymed poetry; however, if you rhyme it, don't do it rigidly.
+We like rhymed poetry; however, if you rhyme it, don't do it rigidly.
 In other words, do not focus on the rhyme instead of the content or else the poetry will sound forced.
-Free-form is good and I like that as well.
+Free-form is also good and we like that as well.
 All poetry must be deliciously dark.
 Show some emotion.

-I am looking for amazing and beautifully descriptive prose, yes, but I also want the poem to touch its readers; I want the reader to say, "Yes, I can relate," or "I understand," or "I've felt that way too" when he or she reads your work.
-Humor is greatly appreciated as long as it isn't offensive.
+We are looking for amazing and beautifully descriptive prose, yes, but we also want the poem to touch its readers; we want the reader to say, "Yes, I can relate," or "I understand," or "I've felt that way too" when he or she reads your work.
+Humor is also appreciated as long as it doesn’t miss the mark.

 For your poetry submissions, be sure to send at least five poems.
-I will choose three out of the bunch for publication on The Horror Zine.
+We want to choose the best four or five out of the bunch for publication on The Horror Zine.

 The poetry should be in font 12 Times New Roman, single spaced, no indentions preferred.

-I’m looking for works that make the viewer want to study your piece.
-I accept all types of art: dark, mysterious art, yes; but also things of beauty.
-You are not limited in your choices of what to send me.
+We are looking for works that make the viewer want to study your piece.
+We accept all types of art: dark, mysterious art, surreal, yes; but also things of beauty.
+You are not limited in your choices of what to send us.
 Are you talented?
-Then send me your art.
+Then send us your art.